iSame7/BLEScanner/README.md

 * Increase unit test code coverage
 * Add filter functionality to filter out peripherals based on RSSI
 * Add loading state for details screen by using shimmer effect
-* Ability to edit characteristic of a pripheral
+* Ability to edit characteristic of a peripheral

 ## Installation